 We include products we think are useful for our readers.
 If you buy through links on this page, we may earn a small commission.
 Here’s our process.

-Although they boast a long list of essential nutrients, they’re also high in calories and fat, causing many to wonder whether they’re healthy.
+Although they boast a long list of essential nutrients, pecans are also high in calories and fat, causing many to wonder whether they’re healthy.